caduceus is generally known as the staff used in ancient Greece who

 The Farohar is one of the primary symbols of Zoroastrianism and is often associated with their god, named Ahura Mazda.
 "Ahu" means: immortal, "Raa" means: radiant, "Maz" means: great and "Da" means: wisdom; thus Ahura Mazda could be translated as: "the great wise radiant immortal".
 According to the Old Persian descriptions there were two rivalling groups, namely: the "Ahuras" with their chief god Mazda, and the Daevas".
 The Avestan words: "Ahura" and "Daeva", and the Indo-Iranian words: "Asura" and "Deva", are closely related to each other.

 In the ancient Indian text called the Rig-Veda (believed to came into existence between 1,700 and 1,100 BC), the Devas were described as the "younger gods" which were in conflict with the "Asuras", the older gods", and probably this was about a struggle between the new and the older generations.
 (Rig-Veda 10.124.3.)
 In other parts of the Rig-Veda however, the term "Deva" is variously applied to most gods, including many of the Asuras, and in general "Deva" is considered as a collective name for all beings who are at a higher plane of existence, compared to humans.
 In Avestan language "Daeva" translates to: "a being of shining light", or "shimmering one", in other words: a supernatural or angelic being.
-In Buddhist context, Asura is sometimes translated as "Titan" (which could be related to the war of the Greek gods and the Titans), demigod or anti god.
+In Buddhist context, Asura is sometimes translated as "Titan" (which could be related to the war between the Olympian gods and the Titans), demigod or anti god.

 The Persian prophet Zarathustra or Zoroaster (speculated to have lived between 1,400 and 1,200 BC) begat a vision from the god Ahura Mazda.
 He believed the Ahuras to be good divinities and that the Daevas were deceiving people, and because of this he changed the structure of this term from Daeva to "Dev-a"; "Dev" means cheater or deceiver.
 Likewise the Vedics changed the term Ahu-ra or Asu-ra (the divine immortal) to A-sura, meaning: "the impure".
 It could be possible that the "Asuras" and the "Devas" were the ancient rivaling factions that were called by the the "sons of the Law of One" and the "children of Belial" during the times of Atlantis, from the Edgar Cayce material and that of Dr. Douglas James Cottrell.